What Are the Most Common Airbag Injuries?

 - Wrist trauma and sprained fingers

-- Irritation in the throat, asthma attack or coughing
+- Irritation of the throat, asthma attack or coughing

 The nature of these injuries can be very serious and lead to disability, chronic health issues or premature death.
 Sometimes there is no way to avoid an accident, but it is wise to stay safe by practicing defensive driving techniques and being aware of some tips to avoid injury in the face of airbag deployment.